cscvlab/SKS-Homography/README.md

 where $\mathcal{F}^i$ denotes an $i$-th degree polynomial.

 ### Homographies Mapping A Rectangle to A Quadrangle
 All previous 4-point offsets based deep homography methods compute the homography mapping a square (UDHN_RAL18, DHDS_CVPR20, LocalTrans_ICCV21, DAMG_TCSVT22, IDHN_CVPR22) or rectangle (UDIS_TIP21,CAUDHN_ECCV20) in source image to a general quadrangle in target image.
 However, the previous methods treat the special rectanlge as a general quadrangle and no simplification is conducted.
 In SKS and ACA, homographies mapping a rectangle (or square) to a quadrangle are simplified straightforwardly.
-The complete steps of the tensorized ACA for a rectangle are illustrated in the following Algorithm with only 15 vector operations (47 FLOPs).
-Consequently, FLOPs for a source square will be reduced to 44 FLOPs.
+The complete steps of the tensorized ACA (TensorACA) for a rectangle are illustrated in the following Algorithm with only 15 vector operations (47 FLOPs).
+Consequently, FLOPs for a source square will be reduced to 14 vector operations (44 FLOPs).

 <div align="center"> <img src="imgs/ACA-rect.png" width = 60% /> </div>